jarsepay/Jarspy-Bot/README.md

 - Youtube: Play Audio, Youtube Video & Audio, Youtube Transcript, etc.
 - Internet: Google Image Search, Weather, Earthquake Information, Random Facts, Random Jokes, Yandex, etc.
 - Game: Bomb, Chess, Ulartangga, Hangman, Guess, Police, Werewolf, etc.
+- Roleplaying Games: Adventure, Daily, Mining, Hunting, Trading, Transferring, Opening Crates, Gambling, Improve your Ability, Apply for Job, Confess to your favorite Waifu & Husbu, Date with your Waifu & Husbu, Follow or Confess with real person, Kill a person, Jail someone with Police jobs, Heal a low hp players with Doctor jobs, Go eat or starve and died, Get Quest, Move Location, Select your own skills, and many more!

 Current feature in total are 400+ feature without any errors!
 Wanna see all the bot commands? go to our main bot [here](https://wa.me/6287841972915)